 Atlanta Seatbelt Injury Lawyer

 Seatbelts save lives, but they can also cause injuries.
 If you or a loved one has suffered a seatbelt injury in an accident in Atlanta, you could be entitled to compensation.
-Contact Hasner Law, PC to discuss your case with our experienced Atlanta car accident attorneys.
+Contact Hasner Law, PC to discuss your case with our experienced car accident attorneys in Atlanta.
 We can help you fight to not only get the money you deserve but maximize your recovery.

 You probably have a ton of questions after your car accident.
 That’s why we offer a free initial case evaluation.
 Give our law office a call or reach out to us online to schedule yours today.
 We’ll review your case, explain your rights, and address any questions you might have.